-Edison Middle School arranged their site visit dates well in advance, but as the day for the visit approached, the principal reached out to the coach to explain they were "just not ready" for the visit.
+Edison Middle School arranged their Site Visit dates well in advance, but as the day for the visit approached, the principal reached out to the coach to explain they were "just not ready" for the visit.
 The coach called back and encouraged the principal to move forward anyway.
 Although there was no clear agenda, the coach and principal managed to come up with a rough plan on the phone.
-The coach would meet with the SDLT and help them to gain some perspective around the Data Use and the expectations for their role.
+The coach would meet with the SDLT and help them gain some perspective around the Data Use and the expectations for their role.

 On the day of the visit, the coach was ushered into the principal's office, where members of a now extended SDLT met at various times of the day (the team added four support staff members who the principal hoped could engage with the work because of their more flexible schedules).
 "Right now this work is like a foreign language to us," said the principal.
 "I'm not sure I even understand what is expected of us or where this is all going."
-The members of the SDLT nodded.
+The members of the SDLT nodded in agreement.

 The coach talked through the Cycle of Inquiry in detail, connected it to specific practice, and provided some samples of formative assessments that could be used in various ways with a short Cycle of Inquiry.
-The coach also reminded the team that they did not have to do every turnkey, but rather were expected to adapt what Amplify had provided to their own school's needs.
+The coach also reminded the team that they did not have to do every Turnkey, but rather were expected to adapt what Amplify had provided to their own school's needs.
 "This is about meeting you where you are at.
 There are no expectations that you be in a particular place in terms of implementation at any point in this year, only that all educators are proficient in using data to make decisions by the time you are finished...and that is a multi-year process," said the coach.

 At the end of the day, the coach shared the Site Visit Rubric with the principal and some of the members of the SDLT.
 The team agreed that they were Basic on all levels, but everyone was determined to improve.
-With coach guidance, the team came up with clear next steps to implement before the next site visit.
+With coach guidance, the team came up with clear next steps to implement before the next Site Visit.
 These included:

-- introducing the bigger picture at the next faculty meeting - asking for volunteers to participate - identifying more faculty who would be willing to do this work - practicing dry runs of the "elevator pitch" that could be used when discussing the Data Use initiative - focusing on using data to make daily decisions (low-stakes data) - embedding this work into other initiatives that would help make the work more palatable for teachers - collecting data that will be useful to them as they move forward and meet as an SDLT - creating a self-rated, or SDLT-rated, scale of independent use of data
+- introducing the bigger picture at the next faculty meeting - asking for volunteers to participate - identifying more faculty who would be willing to do this work - practicing dry runs of the "elevator pitch" that could be used when discussing the Data Use initiative - focus on using data to make daily decisions (low-stakes data) - embed this work into other initiatives that would help make the work more palatable for teachers - collect data that will be useful to them as they move forward and meet as an SDLT - Create a self-rated, or SDLT-rated, scale of independent use of data

-On-Site Visit Case Studies Analysis
+Site Visit Case Studies Analysis

-How did the SDLT's preparation impact the On-Site Visit?
+How did the SDLT's preparation impact the visit?

 School A School C

+SCHOOL A

 School B School D

 School E

-Concore
+SCHOOLE

-• of the school's attitude toward the On-Site Visit?
+Where can you find evidence of the school's attitude toward the visit?

 School A School C

 School B School D

 School E

-ship and growth presented themselves during the On-Site
+What opportunities for leadership and growth presented themselves during the Site Visit?

-Visit?

 School A School C

 School B School D

 School E

-How should this SDLT prepare for their next On-Site Visit?
+How should this SDLT prepare for their next Site Visit?

 School A School C

 School B School D

 School E

-What are the implications of these case studies What are the implications of these case studies for your own On-Site Visit preparations?
+What are the implications of these case studies for your own Site Visit preparations?